What is Laravel Framework?

 Laravel provides a simple way to put your application in maintenance mode while performing updates or maintenance tasks.
 Here are the steps to put your Laravel application in maintenance mode:

-1. Open the .env file in the root directory of your Laravel project.
+file in the root directory of your Laravel project. - Find the

 What is the use of DB facade?